Corey255A1/TimeSequencer/README.md

   - Define a start and stop time for the periodic action.
   - Define the period length
 - Schedule actions to take place at a relative amount of time from a trigger
+- Allow for scheduling things on beats
+  - Beats Per Minute defined in top of file

 ## Code Design
 **Sequencer**